NotReal003/support/docs/privacy.md

 - IP address (for security purposes)
 - Device and browser information (user agent)

-### We share data?
+#### Do We Share Data?

-> No, we do not share any user’s personal data.
-It is used for only internal and Security purposes, if needed.
+No, we do not share any user’s personal data.
+It is used solely for internal and security purposes if needed.

-### Who has access to view my IP address?
+#### Who Has Access to View My IP Address?

-> Only the Owner and Admin have access to this information.
+Only the Owner and Admin have access to this information.

-::: tip PLEASE NOTE
+::: tip
-Currently, we are using Cloudflare and Railway Hosting, so we may collect some data but nothing would be personal, feel free to explore the resources provided by us.
+**PLEASE NOTE:** We currently use Cloudflare and Railway Hosting, so some non-personal data may be collected.
+Feel free to explore the resources provided by us.
 :::

-# Data collection by Github
+## Data Collection by GitHub

 When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
-For more information about GitHub's security practices, see **[GitHub’s Privacy Statement](https://docs.github.com/en/site-policy/privacy-poliGitHub-privacy-statement)**.
+For more information about GitHub's privacy practices, please refer to their [Privacy Policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

-# Policy Changes and other info
+## Policy Changes and Other Information

-::: danger POLICY CHANGES
+::: danger
-Our policy may change from time to time, so it's best to read it again.
+**POLICY CHANGES:** Our policy may change from time to time, so it's best to review it periodically.
 :::

-::: details Some other Info that we store!
+::: details
+**Additional Information We Store:**
-When a player is searched on our **[Player Stats Check site](https://notreal003.github.io/player)**, we do collect the player name which was searched successfully!
+- When a player is searched on our [Player Stats Check site](https://notreal003.github.io/player), we collect the player name that was successfully searched.
-Your submitted requests on the request page.
+- Your submitted requests on the request page.
 :::

+---